GoogleCloudPlatform/federated-learning/terraform/cross-device/README.md

 # Cross-device Federated Learning

-This module is an example of an end to end demo for cross-device Federated Learning.
+This module is an example of an end-to-end demo for cross-device Federated Learning.
 This example deploys 6 different workloads:

 - `aggregator`: this is a job that reads device gradients and calculates aggregated result with Differential Privacy
 - `collector`: this is a job that runs periodically to query active task and encrypted gradients, resulting in deciding when to kick off aggregating
 - `modelupdater`: this is a job that listens to events and publishes results so that device can download
-- `task-assignment`: this is a front end service that distributes training tasks to devices
+- `task-assignment`: this is a frontend service that distributes training tasks to devices
 - `task-management`: this is a job that manages tasks
 - `task-scheduler`: this is a job that either runs periodically or is triggered by some events